Emmaccen/MeshDrop/README.md

 # MeshDrop

 MeshDrop is a browser-based file transfer solution that enables seamless, direct device-to-device file sharing without the need for installation or cloud services.
-Using WebRTC technology, MeshDrop allows devices on the same network to quickly and securely transfer files of any size while maintaining privacy and cross-platform compatibility.
+Using WebRTC technology, MeshDrop allows devices to quickly and securely transfer files of any size while maintaining privacy and cross-platform compatibility.

 ## Features

-- **Zero Installation**: Works directly in modern browsers with no apps to download
+- **Zero Installation**: Works directly in modern browsers with no apps to download.
-- **Cross-Platform**: Share between any devices regardless of operating system
+- **Fast Send Mode**: Utilizes 4 parallel WebRTC data channels for up to 4× faster transfers using an easy-to-share Room ID.
+- **Cross-Platform & Device Agnostic**: Share between Windows, macOS, Linux, iOS, Android, and even Smart TVs—basically any device with a modern browser and WebRTC support.
+- **No File Size Limits**: Leverages IndexedDB streaming to handle gigabyte-sized files without memory crashes (even on strict platforms like iOS Safari).
-- **Direct Transfer**: Files move directly between devices, never touching the cloud
+- **Direct Transfer**: Files move directly between devices peer-to-peer, never touching the cloud.
-- **Background Processing**: Continue transfers even when navigating away (via Web Workers)
+- **Silent Audio Keep-Alive**: Prevents devices from sleeping or dropping connections during large transfers using a near-silent Web Audio oscillator (bypassing flaky Wake Lock APIs).
-- **Multiple File Support**: Transfer multiple files simultaneously
+- **Multiple File Support**: Transfer and queue multiple files simultaneously.
-- **OS Agnostic**: Works on Windows, macOS, Linux, iOS, Android, or any device with a modern browser
-- **Privacy-Focused**: No data is stored on external servers
+- **Privacy-Focused**: No file data is ever stored on external servers.
-- **Completely Offline**: Functions without any internet connection
+- **Completely Offline Option**: Standard mode uses local QR codes, functioning entirely without an internet connection once the app is loaded.
-- **Progressive Web App**: Install on your device for quick access
+- **Progressive Web App**: Install on your device for quick, native-like access.
-- **Familiar Interface**: Designed like popular messaging apps for intuitive use

 ## How It Works

-MeshDrop uses WebRTC data channels to establish peer-to-peer connections between devices on the same network, enabling direct file transfer without intermediary servers.
-Files are broken down into manageable chunks (15KB) and reassembled on the receiving device, allowing for efficient transfer of files of any size.
+MeshDrop uses WebRTC data channels to establish peer-to-peer connections between devices, enabling direct file transfer without intermediary servers.

-Connection between devices is established via QR code scanning, ensuring a secure handshake process even in environments with no internet access.
+- **Standard Mode (Offline)**: Connection is established via QR code scanning, ensuring a secure handshake process in environments with zero internet access.
+- **Fast Send Mode (Online Handshake)**: Devices connect via a short Room ID shared over the internet (via Firebase signaling).
+Once the handshake completes, the actual file transfer remains fully local and peer-to-peer, utilizing multiplexed channels for maximum speed.

+Files are broken down into manageable chunks, written safely to IndexedDB, and reassembled on the receiving device.
+This streaming architecture allows for efficient transfer of massive files without blowing up JavaScript heap memory.

 ## Use Cases

-- Transfer photos between your phone and laptop without cables or apps
+- Transfer massive 4K videos between your phone and laptop without cables.
+- Send media directly to your Smart TV's browser for immediate viewing.
-- Share documents with colleagues on the same network
+- Share documents with colleagues on the same network or hotspot.
-- Move files between different operating systems without compatibility issues
+- Move files between different operating systems without compatibility issues.
-- Exchange files during meetings without email or messaging services
+- Exchange files during meetings without relying on email limits.
-- Share files during outdoor activities with no internet (camping, field work, etc.)
+- Share files during outdoor activities with no internet (Standard mode).
-- Chat with nearby devices completely offline

 ## Technical Implementation

-MeshDrop leverages several modern web technologies:
+MeshDrop leverages a powerful stack of modern web technologies:

-- **WebRTC**: For direct peer-to-peer connections
+- **WebRTC**: Multiplexed data channels for direct peer-to-peer connections.
+- **IndexedDB**: For robust chunk buffering, preventing Out-Of-Memory (OOM) crashes on iOS Safari during large transfers.
+- **Firebase Firestore**: Lightweight signaling layer for Fast Send Room ID handshakes.
+- **Web Audio API**: An imperceptible oscillator that acts as a bulletproof keep-alive mechanism to prevent browser throttling.
-- **Web Workers**: To maintain transfers in the background
+- **Web Workers**: To maintain transfers and offload processing in the background.
-- **Uint8Array and ArrayBuffer**: For efficient binary data handling
+- **Uint8Array and ArrayBuffer**: For efficient binary data handling.
-- **TextEncoder/TextDecoder**: For reliable data identification
-- **Chunked File Processing**: To handle files of any size
-- **Service Workers**: For PWA functionality and background operation
+- **Service Workers**: For PWA functionality and offline readiness.
-- **QR Code Generation/Scanning**: For offline device pairing

 ## Future Plans

-- **Mesh Networking Capability**: Relay transfers through intermediate devices to extend range
+- **Granular Transfer Progress**: Dedicated Web Worker bridge to calculate real-time transfer statistics and progress bars without blocking the main UI thread during Fast Send.
-- **Resume Capability**: Continue transfers after disconnection
+- **Resume Capability**: Continue transfers automatically after brief network disconnections.
-- **Directory Transfer**: Support for folder structures
+- **Directory Transfer**: Support for preserving and sharing entire folder structures.
-- **End-to-End Encryption**: Additional security layer with optional password protection
+- **End-to-End Encryption**: Additional security layer with optional password protection.
-- **Transfer Statistics**: Real-time speed and estimated completion time display
-- **Push Notifications**: Alert users when someone wants to share files, even when the app is in the background
+- **Push Notifications**: Alert users when someone wants to share files, even when the app is in the background.
-- **Automatic Discovery**: Optional network-based device discovery alongside manual QR handshakes
-- **Smart TV Support**: Investigate compatibility with WebRTC-capable smart TVs for streaming media
-- **Offline Mesh Networks**: Enable multi-device sharing in completely disconnected environments
+- **Mesh Networking Capability**: Relay transfers through intermediate devices to extend range in offline environments.

 ## Getting Started

 1. Clone this repository
-2. Run `npm install` to install dependencies
+2. Run `npm install` (or `yarn`) to install dependencies
 3. Start the development server with `npm run dev`
-4. Open the application in browsers on multiple devices connected to the same network
+4. Open the application in browsers on multiple devices (phones, laptops, Smart TVs) connected to the same network or hotspot.
+5. Choose your mode:
+   - **Fast Send**: Generate a Room ID on one device and enter it on the other.
-5. Use the QR code to establish a connection between devices
+   - **Standard**: Scan the generated QR code to connect completely offline.
-6. Begin chatting and transferring files
+6. Begin chatting and transferring files!

 ## Browser Compatibility

 MeshDrop works on all modern browsers that support WebRTC data channels, including:
 - Chrome (Desktop & Mobile)
+- Safari (iOS 11+ and macOS 10.13+)
 - Firefox (Desktop & Mobile)
-- Safari (iOS 11+ and macOS 10.13+)
 - Edge (Chromium-based)
+- Smart TV Browsers (WebOS, Tizen, Android TV—with WebRTC support)

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or open an issue.

 ## Changelog

-Track new features, fixes and updates from the [changelog](https://github.com/Emmaccen/MeshDrop/blob/dev/changelog.md)
+Track new features, fixes, and updates from the [changelog](https://github.com/Emmaccen/MeshDrop/blob/dev/changelog.md)

 ## License